-Volume of a convex polytope
+Volume and integration on a convex polytope

 I have developed a (recursive) program to compute the exact volume of a

 convex polytope in R_n, given by its defining hyperplanes Ax<=b.

 The underlying method is based on Euler's identity for homogeneous functions.